 Most of the Company's transactions with reinsurers are carried out with global AIG Corporation companies that are related parties of the Company.
 As to the amounts of such transactions, see a. and b. above and Note 27(f)(5)(3).

 2) Bonuses to key management personnel

-Current benefits include bonuses and other benefits to key management personnel, amounting to NIS 3,150 thousand (2019 - NIS 3,399 thousand; 2018 - NIS 3,743 thousand).
+Current benefits include bonuses to key management personnel, amounting to NIS 3,055 thousand (2020 - NIS 3,150 thousand; 2019 - NIS 3,399 thousand).